LME launches bid for slice of $5 trillion London gold market

 The LME launched its contracts at 0000 GMT on Monday, though volumes did not pick up until the start of the European trading day at 0700 GMT.

-By 1609 GMT, 66,200 ounces (2.06 tonnes) of gold had traded on the LMEprecious spot contract, exchange data showed.
-That would be worth more than $80 million at current spot prices.
+By close of business on Monday, 75,500 ounces (2.3 tonnes) of gold had traded on the LMEprecious spot contract <0#LAUF:=LX>, exchange data showed.
+That is worth some $91.3 million (70.92 million pounds) at current spot prices.

 "Typical interbank trade between one party and another would be 5,000-10,000 ounces in a single trade," said Ross Norman, chief executive of bullion trader Sharps Pixley.
 "It will be nice to see what the trend is -- if (it picks up), you'd begin to think, here we go."

-Market makers were quoting prices on monthly spreads out to June next year.
+Market makers were quoting prices on spreads between contracts out to June 2022.

 A source at one of the EOS partners said: "At this early stage players are finding their feet.
 It may be a while until people start trading in size."

-As well as Goldman and Morgan Stanley, the EOS partnership includes banks ICBC Standard Societe Generale and Natixis, proprietory trader OSTC and the World Gold Council, an industry market development body.
+As well as Goldman and Morgan Stanley, the EOS partnership includes banks ICBC Standard Societe Generale and Natixis, proprietary trader OSTC and the World Gold Council, an industry market development body.

 All the banks except Natixis are general clearing members of LMEPrecious, along with brokers Marex Financial and BOCI Global Commodities (UK).
-OSTC, XTX Markets and Morgan Stanley's commodities unit are non-clearing members.
-Natixis is an individual clearing member.
+OSTC, XTX Markets and Morgan Stanley's commodities unit are non-clearing members, while Natixis is an individual clearing member.

+London's gold trade is dominated by over-the-counter (OTC) business conducted bilaterally among networks of brokers, banks and traders.
+The LME's new contracts aim to capitalise on increasing regulatory scrutiny that is raising costs for banks trading gold over the counter.

-U.S. exchanges CME Group and ICE have also launched London gold contracts this year, hoping to lure business from the traditional OTC market.
+U.S. exchanges CME Group and ICE have also launched London gold contracts this year, hoping to lure business from the traditional OTC market, which is estimated to be worth $5 trillion a year.

 On the gold front, meanwhile, CME Group's introduction of a spot spread contract in London this year and ICE's launch of a futures contract in January have led market participants to suggest that market liquidity could be fractured.